-Broadcasters that publish cannabis ads on tv or radio risk federal charges or loss of their license.
+Broadcasters who publish cannabis ads on TV or radio risk federal charges or loss of their license.
 But that might soon change.

 On June 24, The U.S. House Appropriations Committee drafted the Financial Services and General Government appropriations bill for 2023.
 In that bill, the FCC would be barred from spending any of the fiscal budget on the denial of license renewals, the station sales for broadcasters in response to airing cannabis ads, and issuing fines.